 '''

 $ sudo -u kudu kudu cluster ksck

 master-01.example.com, master-02.example.com, master-03.example.com

 '''

-To see the full list of the options available with kack, either use the --help flag or see Kudu command line reference documentation.

-If the cluster is healthy, ksck will print a success message, and return a zero (success) exit status.
+To see a full list of the options available with ksck, use the --help flag.
+If the cluster is healthy, ksck will print information about the cluster, a success message, and return a zero (success) exit status.